pipe-cd/pipecd/docs/content/en/docs/concepts/_index.md

 ### Pipeline

 A list of stages specified by user in the deployment configuration file that tells `piped` how the application should be deployed.
-When the pipeline was not specified, the application will be deployed by Quick Sync way.
+If the pipeline is not specified, the application will be deployed by Quick Sync way.

 ### Stage